ccloops/08-sql-intro-and-postgres/catherine-looper/README.md

 Architecture
 ====

-This page utilizes AJAX to make remote server calls for content, handlebars.JS to template the content, and we used the jQuery library to create an article template to populate our app with data sourced from our data file.
+This page utilizes AJAX and SQL to make remote server calls for content, handlebars.JS to template the content, and we used the jQuery library to create an article template to populate our app with data sourced from our data file.

 We approached this design with a mobile first mindset.
 Then we used media queries to adjust the design for viewports wider than 640px.
 We are using HTML and CSS, as well as normalize.css and the icomoon hamburger menu icon.

 Change Log
 ====

-11/2/17 9:00AM My partner was two hours late today, so I started working on my own, and collaborating with Joe and Andrew.
+11/2/17 9:00AM My partner was two hours late today, so I started working on my own, and collaborated with Joe and Andrew.

 Credits and Collaborations